 Mitigation Action Implementation Network (MAIN)

-China is a key member of CCAP’s Mitigation Action Implementation Network (MAIN) that provides on-the-ground support and technical assistance for countries to design, implement and finance mitigation policies known as nationally appropriate mitigation actions (NAMAs).
-Already CCAP has hosted two MAIN dialogues in Asia to convene key ministries, industries, NGOs, and finance experts to build capacity to advance and finance NAMAs
+China is also a participant in CCAP’s Mitigation Action Implementation Network (MAIN) that provides on-the-ground support and technical assistance for countries to design, implement and finance mitigation policies known as nationally appropriate mitigation actions (NAMAs).
+CCAP has hosted three MAIN dialogues in Asia to convene key ministries, industries, NGOs, and finance experts to build capacity to advance and finance NAMAs

 in Asia.
-The MAIN-Asia members include: China, Indonesia, Malaysia, Pakistan, Philippines, Thailand, and Vietnam.
+Other MAIN-Asia members include: Indonesia, Malaysia, Pakistan, Philippines, Thailand, and Vietnam.